Inheritance Tax.That won’t be an issue, will it?

 Gifts such as property will only be free of Inheritance Tax ( as potentially exempt transfers) if the donor died seven years or more after making the gift and as long as they didn’t benefit from it (for example, continuing to live in the family home after putting it into a trust)

-Gifts to a registered charity, such as the dogs trust or a political party would be 100% exempt from tax.
-The charities currently receive substantially more than all of the entire political parties combined.
+Gifts to a registered charity or a political party would be 100% exempt from tax.
+Unsurprisingly, the charities currently receive substantially more than all of the political parties combined.

-From April 2017 the Government has introduced a new, additional (IHT) allowance for people who own a home called the “family home allowance”.This will be:
+Since April 2017 the Government introduced a new, additional (IHT) allowance for people who own a home.This is currently £175,000.

-To qualify for the family home allowance, the property must have been the main home at some point and must be left to one or more direct descendants.
-This includes children, stepchildren, adopted children and foster children, and grandchildren, but not other relatives such as a nieces and nephews.
+To qualify for the residential nil rate band, the property must have been the main home at some point and must be left to one or more direct descendants.
+This includes children, stepchildren, adopted children and foster children and grandchildren, but not other relatives such as a nieces and nephews.

 Both of these situations will require appropriate advice if they want to minimise the potential tax payable and they will factor this into their plans when making a will.